Why NICA? Why not just have your own program for middle school and high school kids?

 Why can’t just anyone join the Bozeman NICA Team?

 A focus of NICA is community and NICA National has structured their teams based on school districts to create more community.
 Usually teams begin as a Composite Team – meaning anyone from an area can join in!
 Composite Teams are meant to only be a temporary solution until the establishment of a single-school based team.
-Once a Composite Team has 11 riders all from the same high school, it must become a High School Team.
+Once a Composite Team has 11 riders all from the same high school district, it must become a High School Team.
 Only kids living within that high school district can join that specific High School Team.

 Our NICA Team is actually two High School Teams: Gallatin High School Team and Bozeman High School Team.

-Any kids going into middle school or high school who attend school within the Bozeman School District (including our homeschool families!) can join our NICA teams – there are no tryouts!
+Any kids going into middle school or high school who live and go to school within the Bozeman School District (including our homeschool families!) can join our NICA teams – there are no tryouts!

 But my kid just wants to mountain bike with other kids.
 Isn’t NICA for racing?